-T, Th., 1:25-2:45PM, In-person expectation, A1, Fall 2021, 6 Units
+M, W, 2:00 - 3:20 PM, In-person expectation, 3SC 265 B1, Fall 2024, 6 Units

-Instructor Email Office Location & Hours Prof. Eduardo Miranda mirandae @ andrew.cmu.edu Remote, by appointment
+InstructorEmailOffice Location & HoursProf.
+Dr. Eduardo Mirandamirandae @ andrew.cmu.edu3SC 268, by appointment

 Course Description.
-From the selection a software package to the prioritization of requirements, decision making is central to the software engineering discipline.
+From the selection of a software package to the prioritization of requirements, decision making is central to the software engineering discipline.
 This course is designed to acquaint students with the limitations of unaided decision making and propose structured approaches to overcome them.
-The course combines a refresher on probability and statistics with an introduction to measurement and decision making theory, to enable students make better decisions.
-After completing this course, students will be able to describe the bias that affect the unaided decision making process and be capable of formulating a decision problem in terms of a matrix of alternatives, preferences and consequences, as well as defining, collecting and synthetizing the data required to make the decision.
+The course combines a refresher on probability and statistics with an introduction to measurement and decision-making theory, to enable students make better decisions.
+After completing this course, students will be able to describe the bias that affect the unaided decision-making process and be capable of formulating a decision problem in terms of a matrix of alternatives, preferences, and consequences, as well as defining, collecting and synthetizing the data required to make the decision.